klamontagne/cookbook-gitlab/README.md

   - Defaults to yes

 * gitlab['install\_ruby']
-  - Attribute to determine whether vendor packages are installed, or Rubies are built
+  - Attribute to determine ruby version installed by rbenv
-  - Redhat family defaults 1.9.2; Debian family defaults to package.
+  - Default 1.9.3-p429

 * gitlab['https']
   - Whether https should be used